RTEMS/rtems-docs/bsp-howto/coding-doxygen-bsp.md

 components (i.e. functions and other definitions), and by having brief descriptions of what each group does.
 You can't know what to look for or know how to group it or know how to describe it without some basic knowledge of what a BSP is.
-For more information on any of the above or BSPs in general, check out the [BSP Development Guide](http://rtems.org/onlinedocs/doc-current/share/rtems/html/bsp_howto/index.html).
+This document provides a detailed description of BSPs.
+For a more general overview of BSPs BSPs in general, check out the "Board Support Packages" section of the _Users Guide_.
-.

 ## The Structure of the bsps/ directory